zephylac/CSGO-Settings/README.md

-# csgo-autoexec
+# CSGO Settings
-My csgo autoexec
+Here is all my CSGO setting

-Here you can download my whole csgo autoexec
+You can download all my settings including:

+  Autoexec
+  Binds
+  Videosettings
+  General config